wikimedia/integration-zuul/doc/source/reference/developer/specs/scale-out-scheduler.rst

 for scheduling jobs on the executors.
 This is needed so that any scheduler can take over a pipeline execution without having to restart jobs.

-As discribed above the executor will look for builds.
+As described above the executor will look for builds.
 These will be stored in ``/zuul/builds/<sequence>``.
 The builds will contain every information that is needed to run the job.
 The builds are stored outside of the pipeline itself for two reasons.
 First the executors should not need to do a deep search when